judsonlmoore/judsonlmoore.com/_posts/travel/destinations/colombia/2014-11-10-andres-carne-de-res.markdown

   - bogota
   - rotary
   - rye
-excerpt:		If you find yourself hungry in Colombia, you better find your way to Andrés Carne de Res.
+description:		If you find yourself hungry in Colombia, you better find your way to Andrés Carne de Res.
 This is the tackiest, tastiest and biggest steakhouse ever!
 image:			/assets/images/2014/11/IMG_0650.jpg
 ---